Luchi: Preparation and serving

 Luchi is a flatbread made of maida flour, water and ghee.
 It may additionally use semolina.
-The dough is kneaded, shaped into a circle, and deep-fried.
+The dough is kneaded, shaped into a circle, and deep-fried, typically in a karahi pot.
 Each luchi is fried individually, filling with air as the oil is spooned over it, after which it is flipped and cooked until golden brown.
-The diameter of luchi may vary but is typically 12.5 to 15 centimetres (5 to 6 inches).
+The diameter of luchi is typically 12.5–15 centimetres (5–6 inches), though it ranges from 7.5 cm (3 in) to 12.5 cm (5 in).
+It is served while hot and fresh.

 Luchi is commonly served with payesh, begun bhaja, dal, aloo dum, or mutton.
 The luchi is torn and eaten with the side dishes.
 In upper-class Bengali Hindu culture, the traditional method is to tear it using the thumb and first two fingers.
-Luchi may be eaten for breakfast, lunch, tea, or dinner; it is traditionally part of a Bengali dinner.
+Luchi may be eaten for breakfast, lunch, afternoon tea, or dinner; it is traditionally part of a Bengali dinner.

-Luchi and the similar puri are distinguished by the flour, as puri is made with atta.
+Luchi and the similar puri of North Indian cuisine are distinguished by the flour, as puri is made with atta.
 Puri also uses less water, causing it to be firmer, and does not have fat in the dough, causing it to be thinner and more air-filled.
 Kachori is luchi with a stuffing such as peas.
 A traditional variant of luchi is radhabollobi, filled with dal; this typically uses urad dal, as opposed to dal puri, which uses chickpeas.
-Other variations of luchi include khasta luchi, made with extra ghee for a flaky texture, moricher luchi, made with black pepper, keema puri, made with ground meat, and colourful versions using beetroot or spinach.
+Khasta luchi is made with extra ghee for a flaky, rather than puffy, texture.
+Less common variations of luchi include moricher luchi, made with black pepper, keema puri, made with ground meat, and colourful versions using beetroot or spinach.